Criminal Justice & Law Degrees: What Can I Do With a Criminal Justice Degree?

 Financing Education

 Just about everyone’s experience with financial aid begins with the Free Application for Federal Student Aid (FAFSA).
 The results of your FAFSA will determine what aid you are eligible for based on your ability to pay on your own and your need.
-Your FAFSA results are the basis for Pell Grants, Federal Work-Study (in which students work in exchange for tuition), and federal student loans.
-While grants and work-study do not need to be repaid, student loans, of course, do.
+Your FAFSA results are the basis for Pell Grants, Federal Work-Study and federal student loans.
+While grants and work-study do not need to be repaid, student loans do.

-If these methods do not cover your tuition and/or living expenses, private loans through banks are available for students and their parents, but students taking out loans should think carefully about the investment they are making.
-Private loans typically have higher interest rates and stricter repayment terms than federal loans, so you should have a reasonable expectation that you will be able to make your payments.
+If these methods do not cover your tuition and/or living expenses, private loans through banks are available for students and their parents.
+But students taking out loans should think carefully about the investment they are making.
+Private loans typically have higher interest rates and stricter repayment terms than federal loans.
+Be sure that you will be able to make your payments.

 Working adults should also look into tuition reimbursement plans from their employers.
-Many corporations and businesses offer programs to pay all or part of the costs of a higher degree since better-educated employees mean better-performing employees.
-Obviously, most of these programs require the degree to be directly related to the job, so don’t expect the paper products company you work for to finance your poetry MFA.
+Many corporations and businesses offer programs to pay all or part of the costs of a higher degree.
+Why?
+Better-educated employees mean better-performing employees.
+Obviously, most of these programs require the degree to be directly related to the job.

 (check out: 50 Top College Scholarships)